MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Appraiser.General.TelemetryRunHealth

 This event indicates the parameters and result of a telemetry (diagnostic) run.
-This allows the rest of the data sent over the course of the run to be properly contextualized and understood, which is then used to keep Windows up-to-date.
+This allows the rest of the data sent over the course of the run to be properly contextualized and understood, which is then used to keep Windows up to date.

 The following fields are available: